-95% of loops aren’t “the model can’t fix this” — they’re a broken feedback loop: flaky test, under-constrained prompt, polluted context, or unflagged tool failure.
-The fix isn’t a smarter model; it’s identifying the loop signature in 30 seconds and breaking it with one targeted prompt.
-Below: the six loop shapes and the one-sentence constraint that breaks each.
+Most loops aren’t “the model can’t fix this.”
+They’re a broken feedback loop: a flaky test, an under-constrained prompt, polluted context, or an unflagged tool failure.
+The fix isn’t a smarter model — it’s identifying the loop signature in 30 seconds and breaking it with one targeted prompt or one keystroke.
+Below are the six loop shapes, the constraint that breaks each, and the exact Claude Code commands (Ctrl+C, double-Esc / /rewind, /clear, /compact) you need to recover.
+Verified against Claude Code as of June 2026, running Claude Opus 4.7 / Sonnet 4.6.

 Common causes